EsGeh/pdUtils/README.md

-# sdSequencing
+# sdUtils

+Some puredata abstractions.
+Bits and pieces I use in puredata projects.
-Some puredata abstractions for "sequencing" in the spirit of the [structuredData](https://github.com/EsGeh/structuredData) library.
+It has is designed in the spirit of the [structuredData](https://github.com/EsGeh/structuredData) library.

+Some mentionable features:

+- "sequencing"

 	Events can be recorded and played back again.
 	Events are messages structured in a specific way, as documented by the structuredData documentation.

 ## Dependencies